araobp/virtual-showroom/README.md

 ## Schematic

-My original design of such a virtual showroom.
+My original design for a virtual showroom.

 <img src="doc/schematic.jpg" width=500>

-The 240-degree panorama screen in this project also supports perspective drawing like a driving experience in NISSAN GARELLY above.
+The 240-degree panoramic screen in this project also supports perspective drawing, similar to the driving experience at the NISSAN GALLERY mentioned above.

 <img src="doc/PerspectiveView.jpg" width=700>